isislab-unisa/xrpaestumgate/README.md

 <h3 align="center">XR-PaestumGate</h3>

   <p align="center">
-    XR-PaestumGate explores the potential of immersive technologies such as Virtual Reality (VR) in the field of cultural heritage valorization.
-The open source project extends the virtual reconstruction of the archaeological site of Paestum through the design and implementation of a serious game (SG) in VR integrating game mechanics designed to increase user involvement and interest.The experience consists of various activities, from exploring the environment to discover its key places to the possibility of driving a roman chariot
+    XR-PaestumGate is an open source serious game developed in Unity for desktop devices and VR headsets
     <br/>
     <a href="https://github.com/isislab-unisa/xrpaestumgate"><strong>Explore the docs »</strong></a>
     <br />